ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training: Discussion

-\textbf{Limitations.} \ The biggest limitation of ASIF is the inference cost when scaling to the largest data sets.
-Additionally, while the simple ASIF procedure presented here offers a strong baseline for multimodal models, its performance still falls apart to CLIP and LiT when the mutimodal dataset is abundant and the cost of training is not a concern.
-At the same time we recognize that the experiments reported here are far from broadly covering the multitude of downstream tasks multimodal models are recognized to be useful to solve.
-Our scope here was to present the ASIF procedure and provide evidence of its effectiveness on the representative task of zero-shot classification that are common in the literature.
-In making this choice we followed \citep{lit}, that used the very same datasets to showcase the benefits of a locked image encoder, that is their main claim.
+\textbf{Limitations.} \ The simple ASIF procedure presented here offers a strong baseline for multimodal models, but its performance still falls apart to CLIP and LiT when the mutimodal dataset is abundant and the cost of training is not a concern.
+Additionally, the large dimensionality of the relative representations, even if sparse, poses challenges for directly applying ASIF to tasks like text-to-image generation.
+We recognize that the experiments reported in this paper do not provide a comprehensive examination of the myriad of downstream tasks multimodal models are known to adeptly handle, it is important to note that such broad coverage was explicitly out of scope for this work.
+Our primary objective here was to introduce and justify the ASIF procedure, illustrating its effectiveness on the representative task of zero-shot classification.
+In making this choice we followed \cite{lit}, that used the very same datasets to showcase the benefits of a locked image encoder, that is their main claim.
+We anticipate and welcome a more extensive evaluation of ASIF in the context of a wider range of tasks in future research endeavors.

 \textbf{Conclusions.} \ We presented a simple procedure called ASIF to assemble a fully functional multimodal model like CLIP from two unimodal pretrained encoders and a collection of image-text pairs without tuning a single neuron.
-While achieving competitive zero-shot classification results with its predecessors using a fraction of the data, the proposed ASIF procedure enriches multimodal models with editability --a new model based on different pairs can be deployed in seconds-- and interpretable representations.
-The effectiveness of the ASIF procedure also clashes with the dominant view of a learning algorithm as a way to distill data into the parameters of a model, and raises questions on the role of memory and retrieval in machine learning.
+While achieving competitive zero-shot classification results with its predecessors using a fraction of the data, the proposed ASIF procedure enriches multimodal models with editability--a new model based on different pairs can be deployed in seconds--and interpretable representations.
+The effectiveness of ASIF models also clashes with the dominant view of a learning algorithm as a way to distill data into the parameters of a model, and raises questions on the role of memory and retrieval in machine learning.